 - Let the biscuits cool completely on the parchment paper.
 Use in a trifle or serve as an after-dinner snack with coffee.
-Store leftover ratafia biscuits in an airtight container.
+Store leftovers in an airtight container.

 - Make your own caster sugar (also known as superfine sugar) by grinding granulated sugar in a blender until fine.

-- To make a slightly sweeter biscuit, add an additional 2 tablespoons (25g) of caster sugar.
+- Want them sweeter?
+Add an additional 2 tablespoons (25g) of caster sugar.

 - Category: Dessert